OER Fellowship Program

 - Document and give feedback to ISKME on the impact of the Fellowship Program through a survey, interview and video reflection.

-Please contact ISKME's Education Program Manager, Megan Simmons, at firstname.lastname@example.org for more information.
+Please contact ISKME's Education Program Manager, Megan Simmons, at firstname.lastname@example.org for more information and to learn how you can bring the OER Fellowship Program to your community.